heondo/didactic-telegram/README.md

 * Add loading message for different redux states
 * Get extra meridian points data
 * Refix settings page and figure out the sign out button positioning
+* Ask dad what details to show on the page
+* Add note feature for the points
+* Limit file size for image upload
+* Figure out why loading large tab screens take so long and how to work around that
-* ~Trying to figure out the design for the upload image page.~
+* ~Trying to figure out the design for the upload image image.~
 * ~Swiping between the different points.
 Probably makes the most sense to use the tab swipe component~

 ### Progress